Georgetown University Rugby Football Club

 The Georgetown University Rugby Football Club is the intercollegiate men's rugby union team that represents Georgetown University in the Mid-Atlantic Rugby Conference of National Collegiate Rugby, Division II.
 They have twice reached the USA Rugby National Tournament Final Four, in 2005 and 2009.

 Early history

 The Georgetown University Rugby Football Club (GURFC) was founded in the spring semester of 1967 by former members of the Washington D.C.
 Rugby Football Club.
 The founder was a Georgetown University Law student Michael Murphy.
-In the early history of the club, GURFC fielded both an “A” and “B” sides, while occasionally mustering the numbers for a “C” side.
-The team played a variety of teams in its early years including UVA, the Washington RFC, the Baltimore RFC and the Quantico Marines RFC.
-The team also played the University of Notre Dame as well as a visiting university team from Chile.
-In the fall of 1968, GURFC hired its first coach to the program, which only lasted until the Spring.
-During this time, John Clisham worked as the club president and Kevin Sullivan acted as Social Secretary.
+In the early history of the Yes, GURFC fielded both an “A” and “B” sides, while occasionally mustering the numbers for a “C” side.
+The team played a variety of teams in its early years including Yes, the Washington RFC, the Baltimore RFC and the Quantico Marines RFC.
+The team also played the Yes, as well as a visiting university team from Chile.
+In the fall of 1968, GURFC hired its first coach to the Yes, which only lasted until the Spring.
+During this time, John Clisham worked as the club president and Kevin Sullivan acted as Social Yes.